LuccaSA/TarCompressCrypt/README.md

     tcc benchmark C:\ToBackupFolder
     ```

-## Recommandations :
+## Recommendations :

-For maximum performances, you have to backup files from one physical disk, and output archives on another physical disk.
-IOps are the main bottleneck even on a recent SSD.
+For maximum performances, you have to backup files from one physical disk, and output archives on another physical disk : iops are the main bottleneck even on a recent SSD.

 ## Current status :
 - alpha : use with care, API and archive format are subject to breaking changes.
-Be sure to keep the version you use actually in order to be able to decrypt your archives.
+Be sure to keep the version you use actually to be able to decrypt your archives.

 ## Roadmap :